Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ## 🧠 Project Overview

-SSH (Secure Shell) logs contain critical information about remote access attempts, including authentication successes and failures, as well as connection details.
-Analysing these logs allows security analysts to detect unauthorised access attempts and potential brute-force attacks.
+SSH (Secure Shell) logs capture authentication attempts and connection details.
+Analysing these logs enables detection of unauthorised access attempts and brute-force activity.

-In this project, raw SSH logs were ingested into Splunk, parsed with regular expressions, and analysed to uncover suspicious activity patterns.
+In this project, raw SSH logs were ingested into Splunk, parsed using regex, and analysed to identify suspicious behaviour patterns.

+---

+## 🎯 Why This Matters

+Brute-force attacks are a common method used by attackers to gain unauthorised access to systems.
+Detecting these attempts early helps prevent credential compromise and lateral movement within a network.

+This project demonstrates how SOC analysts can identify and investigate such activity efficiently using SIEM tools.

 ---